mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 Testing - A different number of facilities and places has been searched for.
 Result - All searches have returned the informations correctly.

+Expected - As a local resident I want to be able to view pictures of Sri Lanka.
+Testing - Click gallery page and click next/previous white arrow.
+Result - Pictures are changing as expected.

 ### **_Strategy /Site owner testing_**